 Yes, Jack Nesbit was careful in his professional life.
 But like many people, he was less careful in his personal life.
 In 1957 he made three mistakes:

-- He gave girlfriend Lois Stripling a .32-caliber automatic.
+- He gave girlfriend Lois Stripling a .32-caliber pistol.

 - He taught her how to use it.